 There are two categories of Zika tests to determine if your patient may have Zika virus infection: molecular tests and serologic antibody-detection tests (see the CDC’s Types of Zika Virus Tests for additional details).
 Molecular tests, commonly known as nucleic acid testing (NAT) or polymerase chain reaction (PCR), test for Zika virus RNA.
 Zika virus RNA may be detected in serum and urine early in the course of the infection, and in some instances, pregnant women can have detectable Zika virus RNA in specimens collected many weeks after initial exposure.
 Zika virus-specific IgM antibodies typically develop within the first 3-5 days after infection, and Zika virus-specific neutralizing antibodies develop approximately one week after infection.
 Zika IgM is usually detectable for at least 12 weeks, and sometimes much longer.

 Use Zika virus PCR only for symptomatic, pregnant individuals with possible Zika exposure who developed symptoms of Zika disease within the previous week.
-Zika virus PCR can be performed on paired urine and serum specimens when possible.
+DSHS recommends that Zika virus PCR testing be performed on paired urine and serum specimens when possible.
 Doing so maximizes the sensitivity of the testing, since persistence of viral RNA in various body fluids is not uniform.
 Serum specimens can be tested without a paired urine specimen, but urine specimens cannot be tested without a paired serum specimen.

 For individuals with Zika exposure and Zika symptoms, serologic tests to detect an IgM antibody response to Zika infection should be used alongside PCR to help ensure that a possible Zika infection is detected.
 Given the potential for Zika IgM to remain elevated for longer than 12 weeks, a positive Zika IgM result may reflect a previous Zika infection if the individual was exposed in the past.
 Positive Zika IgM test results may also reflect cross-reaction with related viruses called flaviviruses, including dengue virus or West Nile virus.